Occurrent 0.7.0 is now available. It introduces several new methods to the (blocking) subscription model implementations.

 Changes are:

-• InMemorySubscription now really waits for the subscription to start when calling waitUntilStarted(Duration) and waitUntilStarted.
+InMemorySubscriptionwhere thewaitUntilStarted(Duration)method always returnedfalse.
+InMemorySubscriptionnow really waits for the subscription to start when callingwaitUntilStarted(Duration)andwaitUntilStarted.- Moved the